PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * added minPriority.Client.getJobStatisticsPerSite
+  * using MV in getJobStatisticsWithLabel
+  * added fareshare to getJob
   * fixed retryJob not to change the name of lib.tgz for ptest
   * fixed retryJob not to retry buildJob to keep the PandaID order
   * fixed TB to give higher prio to buildJob with prodRole